 It’s a medium growing size succulent that can grow up to four inches and eight inches wide.
 It bears clustered bright color star-shaped flowers at the end of stems.
 You can plant it both indoor and outdoor where it can get full to partial sunlight.

 Like other succulents, it does not need much care and water it moderately during the growing season.
-If you are planting it indoors, then you may have to water it more regularly than planting outdoor.
+If you are planting it indoors, then you may have to water it more regularly than planting it outdoor.

 13. Peanut Cactus

-Peanut Cactus is a hot weather succulent that you may be familiar with as a general type of cactus plant.
-The peanut cactus has botanical name of Echinopsis Chamaecerus that is found in Argentina.
+Peanut Cactus is hot weather succulent that you may be familiar with as a general type of cactus plant.
+The peanut cactus has a botanical name of Echinopsis Chamaecerus that is found in Argentina.

 The succulent has very shallow roots, and the plant can grow about six inches tall and 12 inches wide.
 It blooms from late spring to early summer.
 It flowers few but large reddish-orange color bloom.